Jarcionek/LearningTDD/README.md

+## Branches overview:
+- master - ready to checkout and start implementing
+- example-solution-step-by-step - a kind of guide how to do this
+- presentation - commits made during 90 minutes live coding presentation I gave in Gamesys
+- preparations - just some mess where I was working with Mani Sarkar to prepare this exercise

 ### Overview

 The main task of this exercise is to implement a simple news feed system using proper TDD techniques.